 Yashika Sharma: The Indian television industry currently faces public complaints because it broadcasts the show Rimjhim, which viewers consider disputed.

-The public backlash focuses on a particular scene that features 16-year-old actress Yashika Sharma together with her adult co-star Himanshu Awasthy.
+The public backlash focuses on a particular scene that features 16-year-old actress Yashika Sharma together with her adult co-star Himanshu Awasthi.
 Viewers show strong disapproval because they believe the show presents an unsuitable romantic relationship between an adult and a minor.

 The reaction has sparked a countrywide discussion about the ethical obligations that production companies need to uphold.
 The public demands that stricter broadcasting standards should be established to protect child actors.